zahanm/amerigo/README.md

 What is does
 ---

-This baby uses rsync to keep a remote and local directory in sync.
+This baby is a convenient rsync wrapper to keep a remote and local directory in sync.

 actions - up | down
 check remote branch match

+Only supports `git` for now.

 Config file syntax
 ---

 `journey.json`

-    [
     {
-        local: "bigben"
-        remote: "nyc.usa.na:statueofliberty"
+      "host": "<ssh remote host>",
+      "root": "<repo root dir>",
+      "expeditions": [
+        {
+          "remote": "<remote dir>",
+          "local": "<local dir>"
         },
         ..
       ]
+    }

 Naming
 ---

-Paying 'omage to the uncelebrated explorer. rsync convenience wrapper util.
+Paying 'omage to the uncelebrated explorer.